Imagine having the right tools at the right time to focus on what is essential for you.

 Consider a partnership with Winnipeg’s ONLY Certified ADHD Coach.

 Perhaps you are buried in paperwork, held hostage by disorganization or procrastination.
 Your time management skills are so behind that you don’t even know the day of the week.
 You are in facing life changes such as; returning to work, advancing professionally and learning new skills.
 This is a challenge for anyone, but if you or someone you love is on the attentional deficit spectrum, it can feel insurmountable.

-A coach is a trained professional in your corner who gets it – an accountability partner to help you come up with a plan, stay on track, live life more fully and challenge you to take calculated risks.
+A coach is a trained professional who is your accountability partner guiding you through stages of a learning process.
+A coach acknowledges the best of who you are right now, while also challenging you to take calculated risks.
 We partner with you through a series of self-discovery, learning and career assessments designed to unearth your signature strengths and your future direction.

 The intention is for you to walk away with renewed purpose and pragmatic methods developed and tested during our work together.